Feeld/junior-infra-task/ANSWERS.md

 How well does *Nagios* intergrate with K8s running in GCP?
 How well does *Nagios* intergrate with GCP APIs?

-There is a [service](https://console.cloud.google.com/marketplace/product/cloud-infrastructure-services/nagios-ubuntu-20-04?pli=1&project=autobot-296021&folder=&organizationId=) for Nagios Core monitoring setup on GCP with a Cost of ~£35.00.
+The google cloud [documentation](https://cloud.google.com/docs/compare/data-centers/management) mentions There is a [service](https://console.cloud.google.com/marketplace/product/cloud-infrastructure-services/nagios-ubuntu-20-04?pli=1&project=autobot-296021&folder=&organizationId=) for Nagios Core monitoring setup on GCP with a Cost of ~£35.00.
 Another option is to use [check_rest_api](https://exchange.nagios.org/directory/Plugins/Network-Protocols/HTTP/check_rest_api-%7C-Monitor-data-from-a-REST-API/details), a plugin used to monitor data from REST APIs.
+Documentation

 How well does *Nagios* intergrate with Postgres, Redis, RabbitMG and MongoDB?